 When you’re talking with future tenants, it’s a great idea to require renter’s insurance.
 Not only does it protect the tenant, but it also minimizes the possibility of lawsuits.

-Picture this scenario: A small kitchen fire is started by the tenant, and the tenant may want to file a claim against you.
+Picture this scenario: A small kitchen fire is started by the tenant, and the tenant may want to file a claim against the landlord.
 If the tenant has renter’s insurance, then they will have their damaged belongings reimbursed and that would be the end of it.
-However, if your tenant happens to not have renter’s insurance, you might run into some complications with them.
-To the landlord’s dismay, higher premiums will follow if their insurance company agrees to pay for the reimbursements.
+However, if the tenant happens to not have renter’s insurance, the landlord might run into some complications with them.
+To the landlord’s dismay, higher premiums will follow if his or her insurance company agrees to pay for the reimbursements.

 Having insurance also has other benefits to both the landlord and the tenant: